rakkycurvelo/100-days-of-code/log.md

 **Today's Progress**: Keep updating my Product Landing Page

-**Thoughts**: I've lost one day yesterday, cause work was insanelly stressful and I haven't got the streight to open my code editors.
-Today, I've worked more on the colors and design of my product landing page than in everything else, but I had a product idea and could execute that on my HTML.
+**Thoughts**: I've lost one day yesterday, cause work was insanely stressful and I haven't got the strength to open my code editors.
+Today, I've worked more on the colours and design of my product landing page than in everything else, but I had a product idea and could execute that on my HTML.
 For tomorrow, no more skips and I'll be able to finish it.

 **Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky), [CodePen](https://codepen.io/rakkycurvelo/pen/zymKPV) and [GitHub](https://github.com/rakkycurvelo/product-landing-page).